Hans-Joachim Marseille: Death

 Eduard Neumann was personally directing the mission from the command post:

 I was at the command post and listening to the radio communication between the pilots.
 I realised immediately something serious had happened; I knew they were still in flight and that they were trying to bring Marseille over the lines into our territory and that his aircraft was emitting a lot of smoke.

 His Staffel, which had been flying a tight formation around him, peeled away to give him the necessary room to manoeuvre.
 Marseille rolled his aircraft onto its back, the standard procedure for a bailout, but due to the smoke and slight disorientation, he failed to notice that the aircraft had entered a steep dive at an angle of 70–80 degrees and was now travelling at a considerably faster speed (about 640 km/h).
 He worked his way out of the cockpit only to be carried backwards by the slipstream.

 The left side of his chest struck the vertical stabiliser of his fighter, which either killed him instantly or rendered him unconscious to the point that he could not deploy his parachute.
 He fell almost vertically, hitting the desert floor 7 km south of Sidi Abdel Rahman.
-As it transpired, a gaping 40 cm (16 in) hole had been made in his parachute and the canopy spilt out.
+A gaping 40 cm (16 in) hole had been made in his parachute and the canopy spilt out.
 After recovering the body, the parachute release handle was still on "safe," suggesting Marseille had not attempted to open it.
 Whilst the body was checked, a regimental doctor noted Marseille's wristwatch had stopped at exactly 11:42 am.
-The doctor had been the first to reach the crash site, having been stationed just to the rear of the forward mine defences.
+The doctor was the first to reach the crash site, having been stationed just to the rear of the forward mine defences.
 He had also witnessed Marseille's fatal fall.
 The autopsy report stated:

 "The pilot lay on his stomach as if asleep.
 His arms were hidden beneath his body.
 As I came closer, I saw a pool of blood that had issued from the side of his crushed skull; brain matter was exposed.
 I then noticed the awful wound above the hip.
 With certainty, this could not have come from the fall.
 The pilot must have been slammed into the airplane when bailing out.
 I carefully turned the dead pilot over onto his back. opened the zipper of his flight jacket, saw the Knight's Cross with Oak Leaves and Swords (Marseille never actually received the Diamonds personally) and I knew immediately who this was.
 The paybook also told me.
 I glanced at the dead man's watch.
 It had stopped at 11:42."